jufajardini/suricata/doc/userguide/rules/payload-keywords.rst

 --------

-``pkt_data`` is a sticky buffer that allows for payload inspection from the beginning of the normalized packet data.
-As a sticky buffer, ``pkt_data`` requires the usage of the :ref:`content` keyword for the buffer inspection.
+``pkt_data`` is a sticky buffer that allows for payload inspection from the beginning of the packet/stream data.
+As a sticky buffer, ``pkt_data`` requires the usage of a content inspection keyword for the buffer inspection, such as content, pcre, byte_test.

 Example of ``pkt_data`` in a signature: